MobinaMhr/Distributed-voice-call-using-WebRTC/CA1/WebRTC_Call/README.md

 -  `QWebSocket::disconnected` informs losing the connection to the websocket.</br>
 - `QWebSocket::textMessageReceived` informs arrival of new message to the peer.</br>

+The `onConnected`, `onDisconnected`, and `onMessageReceived` private slots emit the corresponding signals.

+The first one is called when the WebSocket connection is successfully established.
+It serves as a notification mechanism to other components in the application that rely on the connection status.

+The second one is invoked when the WebSocket connection is closed.
+It notifies other components of the disconnection, allowing the application to handle the loss of connection appropriately.

+The third one is called whenever a new message is received through the WebSocket.
+It enables the application to process incoming messages and react accordingly.

 The destructor of this class deletes the created `m_webSocket`.

 The `connectToServer` method initiates a WebSocket connection to the specified server URL.
 It uses the open function of the m_webSocket object, which represents the WebSocket client.